dfimerel/RNAseq_Analysis/README.md

 The **RNAseq-pipeline.R** script calls a number of RNA-seq pipelines including quality control (FastQC), alignment (STAR), gene fusion detection (STAR-Fusion) and read counting (featureCounts)

+The **DiffExpression-EdgeR.R** script performs differential expression analysis as a continuation of the previous script using edgeR

+The **Fusion_Analysis.R** script analyzes output of gene fusion results from deFuse or STAR-Fusion and creates a number of plots